Basis (linear algebra)

 Equivalently, a set B is a basis if its elements are linearly independent and every element of V is a linear combination of elements of B. In other words, a basis is a linearly independent spanning set.

 A vector space can have several bases; however all the bases have the same number of elements, called the dimension of the vector space.

 This article deals mainly with finite-dimensional vector spaces.
 However, many of the principles are also valid for infinite-dimensional vector spaces.

 Basis vectors find applications in the study of crystal structures and frames of reference.

 Definition

-A basis B of a vector space V over a field F (such as the real numbers R or the complex numbers C) is a linearly independent subset of V that spans V. This means that a subset B of V is a basis if it satisfies the two following conditions:
+A basis B of a vector space V over a field F (such as the real numbers $\mathbb{R}$ or the complex numbers $\mathbb{C}$) is a linearly independent subset of V that spans V. This means that a subset B of V is a basis if it satisfies the two following conditions: